freeradical13/freeradical13.github.io/index.md

 [Precocial Species][] are those in which children are relatively mature and mobile when born, whereas [Altricial Species][] require significant nursing after birth.

+## Planetary Science

+[Planetary Science][] is the study of planets.

 ## Geology

-[Geology][] is the study of the solid parts of the Earth.
+[Geology][] is the study of the solid parts of the Earth (land).
+A large landmass is called a [continent][].
+A smaller piece of land that is within or near a continent and which is surrounded by water is called an [island][].
+An [endemic][] species is unique to a particular area of geography.

 The [Earth has a radius][earth radius] of ~6350km.
-From the center to about ~5100km from the surface (in thickness of ~1220km) is [Earth's inner core][] which is believed to be made mostly of solid Iron and Nickel.
+From the center of the Earth to about ~5100km from the surface (in thickness of ~1220km) is [Earth's inner core][] which is believed to be made mostly of solid Iron and Nickel.
 From the outside of the inner core to about 2890km from the surface (in thickness of ~2400km) is [Earth's outer core][] which is made mostly of liquid Iron and Nickel.
 From the outside of the outer core to ~100km from the surface (in thickness of ~2900km) is [Earth's mantle][] which is made mostly of hot rock.
 [Rock][] is a solid mass made of minerals or [mineraloids][].
 From the outside of the mantle to the surface (in thickness of ~0-100km) is [Earth's crust][].
 Earth's crust is made either of [oceanic crust][], which is ~5-10km thick, or [continental crust][], which is ~30-50km thick.
 Oceanic crust is denser than continental crust which is why continental crust is higher than oceanic crust.

 The crust and the top ~0-100km of the mantle are called the [lithosphere][].
 Underneath the lithosphere for another ~100km is the [asthenosphere][].
 The lithosphere is broken up into pieces called [tectonic plates][] which move independently, driven by the asthenosphere.